just-the-docs/just-the-docs/citygmlsupport/citygml3support.md

 The CityGML conceptual model is thematically decomposed into one Core module and 16 extension modules.
-As the "modularisation" allows to select which modules are supported by an encoding, below we list each of the modules and describe what is supported and where the so-called *null mapping* are applied.
+As the "modularisation" allows us to select which modules are supported by an encoding, below we list each of the modules and describe what is supported and where the so-called *null mapping* are applied.

 ![](../citygmlsupport/figs/citygml3modules.png)